kashifsoofi/blog-code-samples/movies-api-with-go-chi-and-mysql/README.md

 # REST API with Go, Chi, MySQL and sqlx
 This is a continuation of an earlier post [REST API with Go, Chi and InMemory Store](https://kashifsoofi.github.io/go/rest/restapi-with-go-chi-and-inmemory-store/).
 In this tutorial I will extend the service to store data in a [MySQL](https://www.mysql.com/) database.
-I will use [Docker](https://www.docker.com/) to run MySQL and use the same to run database migrations.
+I will use [Docker](https://www.docker.com/) to run MySQL and run database migrations.

+## Project Setup
+I will start by copying the content of `https://github.com/kashifsoofi/blog-code-samples/tree/main/movies-api-with-go-chi-and-memory-store`, placing it in a new folder `movies-api-with-go-chi-and-mysql` and updating module name in `go.mod` to match the new folder and updating in source files where its used.
+This will usually be the root of your `git` repo and will not be as elaborate as this.

 ## Setup Database Server
 I will be using a docker-compose to run MySQL in a docker container.
 This would allow us the add more services that our rest api is depenedent on e.g. redis server for distributed caching.